Mordvins: Cultures, folklores and mythologies

 According to Tatiana Deviatkina, although sharing some similarities, no common Mordvin mythology has emerged, and therefore the Erza and Moksha mythologies are defined separately.

-In the Erza mythology, the superior deities were hatched from an egg.
+In the Erzya mythology, the superior deities were hatched from an egg.
 The mother of gods is called Ange Patiai, followed by the Sun God, Chipaz, who gave birth to Nishkepaz; to the earth god, Mastoron kirdi; and to the wind god, Varmanpaz.
 From the union of Chipaz and the Harvest Mother, Norovava, was born the god of the underworld, Mastorpaz.
 The thunder god, Pur’ginepaz, was born from Niskende Teitert, (the daughter of the mother of gods, Ange Patiai).

 The creation of the Earth is followed by the creation of the Sun, the Moon, humankind, and the Erza.
 Humans were created by Chipaz, the sun god, who, in one version, molded humankind from clay, while in another version, from soil.

 In Moksha mythology, the Supreme God is called Viarde Skai.
 According to the legends, the creation of the world went through several stages: first the Devil moistened the building material in his mouth and spat it out.
 The piece that was spat out grew into a plain, which was modeled unevenly, creating the chasms and the mountains.
 The first humans created by Viarde Skai could live for 700–800 years and were giants of 99 archinnes.
 The underworld in Mokshan mythology was ruled by Mastoratia.

 Latham reported strong pagan elements surviving Christianization.
 The 1911 Britannica noted how the Mordvins: